-- Assignments will be due on the Thursday of the week before 11:55 pm (EST) - Excel workbooks must be completed and uploaded to OWL. - Instructional videos available on the OWL site: "Excel for Economics"
+- Assignments will be due on Thursday of the corresponding week before 11:55 pm (EST). - Excel workbooks must be completed and uploaded to OWL. - Instructional videos available on the OWL site: "Excel for Economics".
+We will also go over Excel at the beginning of the semester.

-Assignments:
+Assignment:

-- Assignments will be due on the Thursday of the week before 11:55 pm (EST) - MS Word template for the assignment will be provided - Data will be provided
+- Assignments will be due on Thursday of the corresponding week before 11:55 pm (EST). - Template for the assignment will be provided. - Data will be provided.